 Let’s do a simple exercise.
 Say you have a mattress-in-a-box e-commerce store.
 Your average sale is $700 with a site visitor to sale conversion rate of 1.5%.
 Through various marketing efforts, you get 10 thousand people to click on your URL.
 If you have an average site which loads in ~3.3s, 11% of them won’t even see your website as they’d bounce and you’d make 133 sales.
 If you improved the site speed by just one second, 5% more people would see your site, but also your conversion rate would probably increase by 0.4% up to 1.9% and result in an additional 45 more sales.
 By adding it all up we get 30K$ more revenue, which is a whopping 30% business increase.

-In addition, you can choose a hosting partner that works closely with e-commerce sites (like Pressable) and benefit from the added value to your subscription: Jetpack Premium which, beyond performance improvements, comes with a ton of perks including expanded security and malware scanning.
+In addition, you can choose a managed wordpress hosting partner that works closely with e-commerce sites (like Pressable) and benefit from the added value to your subscription: Jetpack Security Daily which, beyond performance improvements, comes with a ton of perks including expanded security and malware scanning.
 The added discounts to Jilt Email Marketing are also welcomed as extra help to minimize the effects of cart abandonment.

 4: Threats to Brand Equity